-Exploring Orange through
+Exploring the streetscapes of Orange

-Saturday 1st October – Robertson Park and surrounds
+Day 1 – Robertson Park and surrounds

 The park is a significant place of community remembrance, containing memorials, civic adornments and the premises of a historic community organisation.